 The Role of AI in Pharma, Biotech, and Drug Discovery

 Based on insights from 50 industry participants, including AI leads, R&D executives, drug discovery scientists, clinical development specialists, and biotech founders, the study reveals a rapidly evolving but uneven landscape of AI adoption in pharmaceutical R&D and drug discovery.
+The findings highlight how AI in pharma and biotech is increasingly influencing research strategies, operational efficiency, and innovation across the drug development lifecycle.

 1. Current AI Adoption in Drug Discovery